Gideon-Muriithi/Independent-P3/README.md

 Click here to go to the live site.
 Live site

-Built With
+#Built With
-HTML - The language used to program the webpage
+HTML - The language used to program the web-page.
-CSS - Styling the HTML
+CSS - Styling the HTML.
-JQUERY - manipulating the DOM
+JQUERY - manipulating the DOM.
 JAVASCRIPT - Used to add functionality to the application.